 A backsplash need not be confined to a 2-foot strip above the countertop; it can turn into an accent wall.
-Gold Rush Stacked Stone is a show-stopper, making this small bathroom anything but ordinary.
-With a bold backsplash, it’s best to coordinate it with a countertop that has a subtle pattern.
-Fortunately there are so many shades within the natural stacked stone that it’s easy to match, but it doesn’t get any better than easy-care Fossil Brown Quartz.
+Alaskan Gray is a show-stopper, making this small kitchen anything but ordinary.
+With a bold, textured backsplash, it’s best to coordinate it with a countertop that has a subtle pattern.
+Fortunately, with the neutral shades within the natural stacked stone, it’s easy to match, but it doesn’t get any better than easy-care Fossil Gray Quartz.

-It couldn’t be easier to add a statement-making accent wall than by installing Golden Honey Stacked Stone.
-That’s because it’s peel-and-stick — no grout or thinset adhesive is required.
-It features shades of white, gold, beige, and gray, so you have plenty of options for a matching countertop.
-In this airy, contemporary bathroom, Carrara Mist Quartz has just the right amount of gray-veined movement to complement instead of compete.
+It couldn’t be easier to add a statement-making accent wall than by installing Sienna Blue.
+It features shades of white, icy grey, blue, and subtle touches of rust, so you have plenty of options for a matching countertop.
+In this airy, contemporary kitchen, Concerto Quartz provides a warming color that compliments the star of the room --the stacked stone backsplash.

 Bianco Starlite Polished Backsplash with Iced White Quartz

 Mosaic backsplashes have always been popular, but now they’re hotter than ever.
 Bianco Starlight is a classic geometric pattern with contrasting shades of natural marble.
 Although the pattern is bold, the movement within each individual tile is subtle, so it matches well with quartz colors that also have a subdued pattern.
 The contrasting chips in Iced White Quartz, shown here, complement the shades of gray above.